 As parenting expert and author, Pinky McKay, says: “Newborns depend on close contact to adapt to the world outside the womb.
-Carrying your baby will not only help him feel secure, but will regulate his immature heartbeat, rhythmic movements and respiration, helping to balance irregular waking, sleeping and feeding rhythms.
+Carrying your baby will not only help him feel secure but will regulate his immature heartbeat, rhythmic movements and respiration, helping to balance irregular waking, sleeping and feeding rhythms.
 As they grow, it is common for babies to become clingy at significant developmental stages and, just as babies have physical growth spurts, they also achieve neurological milestones such as being able to perceive distance, which typically happens at around 25 weeks.”

 Separation anxiety in babies is a real, distressing event.
 In the early months of life, babies have no concept of independence, i.e. being a separate being from his or her mother.
-As Donald Winnicott, an English psychologist, has said:
+As Donald Winnicott, an English psychologist has said:

 “There is no such thing as a baby, there is a baby and someone.”

 See, your baby thinks that you and she are one combined being.
-It is the gradual realisation that comes over time that her mother is an individual, separate being who can go away.
+It is the gradual realization that comes over time that her mother is an individual, separate being who can go away.
 This overwhelms her.
 Separation anxiety tends to peak around 9 months but is seen in younger – and older – babies too.

 Becoming aware that your mother could leave you at any moment is a huge shock.
 There is only one way to prevent it: try to keep your mother in sight at all times.
 Suddenly, your baby is no longer happy to lie awake, play alone or even be held by dad, unless her mother is touching and looking at her.
 Strap on the Velcro!
-Where you go, baby goes too!
+Where you go, the baby goes too!

 So, what can you do to gently ease your baby through these important transitions?

 Dr William Sears explains: “Attachment studies have spoiled the spoiled children theory.
 Researchers Drs Bell and Ainsworth at John Hopkins University studied two sets of parents and their children.
-Group A were attachment-parented babies.
+Group A was attachment-parented babies.
 These babies were securely attached, the products of responsive parenting.
 Group B babies were parented in a more restrained way, with a set schedule and given a less intuitive and nurturing response to their cues.
 All these babies were tracked for at least a year.
 Which group do you think eventually turned out to be the most independent?
 Group A – the securely-attached babies.
 Researchers who have studied the effects of parenting styles on children’s later outcome have concluded, to put it simply, that the spoiled children theory is utter nonsense.”

 Authors of The Wonder Weeks explain: “For 35 years, we have been studying interactions between mothers and babies.
 We have documented – in objective observations, from personal records, and on videotape – the times at which mothers report their babies to be ‘difficult.’
 These difficult periods are usually accompanied by the three C’s: Clinginess, Crankiness, and Crying.
 We now know that they are the tell-tale signs of a period in which the child makes a major leap forward in his mental development.”

-Other developmental changes occur around the same time that are related to this awareness of being out of sight but not gone forever.
+Other developmental changes occur around the same time that is related to this awareness of being out of sight but not gone forever.
 Peek-a-boo becomes the best game for babies at this stage, so they comfortably see someone disappear and reappear over and over, learning this is normal and reliable.

-Waving “bye bye!” reinforces people go away, and wave hello that they return.
-The awareness that something out of sight still exists means looking into bags, boxes and buckets for toys – teaching baby that out of sight isn't out of mind.
-Scientists call this “object permanence” and it's an important stage of development.
+Waving “bye-bye!” reinforces people go away, and wave hello that they return.
+The awareness that something out of sight still exists means looking into bags, boxes and buckets for toys – teaching baby that out of sight isn’t out of mind.
+Scientists call this “object permanence” and it’s an important stage of development.
 By playing these games with your baby, you are helping her learn to understand absence.

 What many mothers suspect is confirmed by research.
 In one study where carrying was increased throughout the day, (in addition to carrying which occurred during feeding and in response to crying), infants cried and fussed 43% less overall, and 51% less during the evening.
-Studies at Columbia University which included mothers and infants considered at risk of failing to form secure attachments, showed that increased carrying led to increased maternal sensitivity, which resulted in less crying and quicker bonding.
+Studies at Columbia University which included mothers and infants considered at risk of failing to form secure attachments showed that increased carrying led to increased maternal sensitivity, which resulted in less crying and quicker bonding.